SellaRafaeli/DoggieWalker/README.md

 ## Level 4 - tux console

-We will now learn how to use Ruby's
+We will now learn how to use Ruby's interactive shell.

 1. In your terminal, enter 'irb'.
 This should display something like `2.2.0 :001 >` - a Ruby prompt.
 This program is an interactive Ruby ("irb") shell (also referred to sometimes as a *console*).
 You can run Ruby commands here in order to practice Ruby syntax and semantics.
 Try your favorite Ruby tutorial online to practice Ruby with this shell.
 When you're done, leave irb by typing 'exit'.